Zeta36/Using-Google-Neural-Machine-Translation-for-chess-movements-inference-TensorFlow-/README.md

 B
 Q
 K
+´´´

+´´´
-and the target vocabulary is:
+and the target vocabulary:
 p
 r
 n